 What makes your offering a good choice for your target audience?
 And why should they choose your offering over all the other options out there?

-There are a number of frameworks that can be used to develop the answer to this as a part of your Go To Market Plan.
+There are a number of frameworks, in addition to the GTM Strategy framework, that can be used to develop the answer to this as a part of your Go To Market Plan.
 I use a combination of 4Ps, ABCD model, and my proprietary Branding House.